HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Description

 The CBR and CUBR instructions compare general registers "a" and "b" for the condition specified in the "cond" field.
-The CBR instruction compares signed values, the CUBR unsigned values.If the condition is met, the target branch address is the offset "ofs" shifted by two to the left and added to the current instruction address, otherwise execution continues with the next instruction.
+The CBR instruction compares signed values, the CUBR unsigned values.
+If the condition is met, the target branch address is the low sign extended offset "ofs" shifted by two to the left and added to the current instruction address, otherwise execution continues with the next instruction.
 The conditional branch is predicted taken for a backward branch and predicted not taken for a forward branch.

 #### Branch condition

 The condition field is encoded as follows:

  ```
    0 : EQ ( a == b )                               2 : NE  ( a != b )
    1 : LT ( a < b, Signed )                        3 : LE ( a <= b, Signed )
 ```